tsoeiroecore/github-issues-search/README.md

 - Added caching strategy
 - Configure backend application to use environment variables - optional (Ex: To store optional Github personal access token)

+## Assumptions:
+Please, consider the following:
+- For scaling purporses, projects in this solution can be containerized applications;
+- Some kind of resilience (retry logic/circuit breaker) can be used in the interaction between components.
+Transaction and network errors can be mitigated adding some of these strategies;
+- APM monitoring tools (Elastic, NewRelic, Dynatrace, Prometheus etc,,), health checks and logging are also used for better observability.
+They make it easier tracking correlation between requests and checking overall operational status of services.